What is SCWS?

 The Science Centre World Summit (SCWS) is a global meeting of professionals of science centres/museums and their networks from around the world, convened once every three years.

 The first Summit met in Belgium, as a representative of European countries, at Technopolis® in 2014 and resulted in the Mechelen Declaration which is the action plan for the international science centre field and their partners commit to concrete actions toward the enhancement of public engagement for a better world.
-In carrying on the Mechelen Declaration, the second Summit will be held in Japan, representing countries in the Asia and Pacific region, at Miraikan in 2017.
+In carrying on the Mechelen Declaration, the second Summit was held in Japan, representing countries in the Asia and Pacific region, at Miraikan in 2017.

 Global issues have arisen that concern us all.
 Collaboration amongst all stakeholders is crucial for humans’ welfare and prosperity.